×

 All about Diabase and Anthracite Properties

 Know all about Diabase and Anthracite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase belongs to Igneous Rocks while Anthracite belongs to Metamorphic Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Anthracite is Amorphous, Glassy.
 Diabase appears Vesicular and Anthracite appears Veined or Pebbled.
-The luster of Diabase is not available while that of Anthracite is shiny.
+The luster of Diabase is while that of Anthracite is shiny.
 Diabase is available in dark grey to black colors whereas Anthracite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Anthracite are alumina refineries, electricity generation, liquid fuel, manufacture of soap, solvents, dyes, plastics and fibres, paper industry.